-Representatives of Member States and of Stakeholders participated in a meeting of the Expert Group on Waste (Batteries), the 14 of March 2018, where the initial findings of the Study in Support of the Evaluation of the Batteries Directive were presented.
+The evaluation has been carried out following the Better Regulation Guidelines of the European Commission.
+The process has involved significant participation of stakeholders, which were consulted or invited to submit their ideas and views and provide information.
+A public consultation has been held since the 6 September 2017 until the 28 November 2017.
+Representatives of the Member States and stakeholders participated in a meeting of the Expert Group on Waste (Batteries), the 14 of March 2018, where the initial findings of the Study in Support of the Evaluation were presented.